bowmnath/cis-457-w22/activities/week-07-forwarding.md

 what is the effective transmission rate of the host that is sending?

 12. In general,
-describe a worst-case sending pattern for packet-switched networks in terms of resource utilization.
+describe a worst-case sending pattern for circuit-switched networks in terms of resource utilization.
 Then, describe a best-case pattern.